ken0-1n/Genomon-ITDetector/README.md

     $ bash detectITD.sh <path to the target bam file> <path to the output directory> <sample name>

-Then you will get the 'itd_list.tsv' under the specified output directory.
+Then you will get the "itd_list.tsv" under the specified output directory.

 Test run